Saturday, February 7, 2009

 }

 In your HTML, you don't have to specify an action, it will just POST to whatever GET was used to fetch the form in the first place.
-I'm implementing some file-import functionality today, and this came in handy as I can reuse the file form view for all of my various import actions.
+I'm implementing some file-import functionality today on how to create an NFT marketplace, and this came in handy as I can reuse the file form view for all of my various import actions.

 In Rails, you can accomplish this with routing - same rout pattern sent to different actions based on the request method.
 There isn't an equivalent in my Struts 1.x app, so far that hasn't bothered me, though.